priyanshu2007dpl-dotcom/RESOLVEAI/PROJECT_STATE.md

 ### Key Design Decisions

 * **Supabase as backend**: PostgreSQL database, Auth, and Edge Functions replace a separate Node.js/Prisma backend.
 This reduces complexity while providing the same capabilities.
+The original spec mentioned Prisma/Node.js; Supabase is the Bolt-recommended equivalent.
 * **RBAC via profiles table**: The `role` column in `profiles` stores the user's role.
 RLS policies enforce that users cannot change their own role.
 A `get_my_role()` SECURITY DEFINER function allows other tables to check roles in future phases.
 * **Shared types**: The `/shared` directory contains TypeScript types and RBAC utilities used by the frontend.
 Future phases can extend this for backend-shared contracts.
 * **Edge Functions for API**: Health endpoints are deployed as Supabase Edge Functions (Deno runtime).
 Future API endpoints will follow the same pattern.